Employers & Background Screeners

 DPOR Engineering Certification

-The DPOR forms are available from the Engineering Department.
+The DPOR forms are available from the Engineering Department that the student is majoring in.
 Directions for completion and submission are on the form.

-Completed forms are sent to the Registrar's Office (normally from the Engineering Department) and the Registrar's Office provides the degree awarded, major, and graduation date, the University Registrar's signature, and the University seal.
+Completed forms are sent to the Registrar's Office (normally from the Engineering Department that the student is majoring in) and the Registrar's Office provides the degree awarded, major, and graduation date, the University Registrar's signature, and the University seal.
 Students should provide a stamped, self-addressed envelope as noted on the DPOR form.